 What makes a good cause and effect paragraph?

-• Signal words - Words like "because," "since," "as a result," and "consequently" help show the connections.
+Signal words are "because," "as a result," and "consequently" help highlight the connections.

 For example